Heritage & History

 Both played a significant role in the early shaping of the heritage city, and reminders of their impact remain today.

-A mid-century artwork by the noted sculpter Leonard Shillam, high on a wall in the Top of Town precinct, depicts a coal miner with pickaxe and a farmer with a sicle, while at the Ipswich Art Gallery eagle-eyed visitors will note a wall of coal behind glass as you enter one of the large airy exhibition rooms.
+A mid-century artwork by the noted sculpter Leonard Shillam, high on a wall in the Top of Town precinct, depicts a coal miner with pickaxe and a farmer with a sicle, while at the Ipswich Art Gallery eagle-eyed visitors will note a wall of coal behind glass as you enter.

 Coal was the star of the show in the 1800s, with the first recorded discovery in the 1820s and the first fully fledged Queensland mine opening in the area in the 1840s.
 The “black diamond” quickly became keenly sought for heating homes on those famously chilly Ipswich mornings, and later for power production for the likes of Brisbane’s Princess Alexandra Hospital.
 Without this reliable energy source, and the rail service that transported it, surgeons back in the early 1900s would have been literally operating in the dark.